usermirror/in-us/readme.md

 import { isInUSTimezone } from 'in-us'

 /*
- Only checks the browser timezone.
+  Only checks the browser timezone. e.g. America/Chicago
 */

 isInUSTimezone()